A Stochastic Alternating Balance $k$-Means Algorithm for Fair Clustering: Numerical experiments

 \paragraph{Trade-offs for real datasets} Two real datasets \textit{Adult}~\cite{RKohavi_1996} and \textit{Bank}~\cite{SMoro_PCortez_PRita_2014} are taken from the UCI machine learning repository~\cite{DDua_and_CGraff_2017}.
 The \textit{Adult} dataset contains $32,561$ samples.
 Each instance is characterized by $12$ nonsensitive features (including age, education, hours-per-week, capital-gain, and capital-loss, etc.).
 For the clustering purpose, only five numerical features among the $12$ features are kept.
 The demographic proportion of the \textit{Adult} dataset is $[0.67, 0.33]$ in terms of gender ($J = 2$), which corresponds to a dataset balance of $0.49$.
 The \textit{Bank} dataset contains $41,108$ data samples.
 Six nonsensitive numerical features (age, duration, number of contacts performed, consumer price index, number of employees, and daily indicator) are selected for the clustering task.
 Its demographic composition in terms of marital status ($J = 3$) is $[0.11, 0.28, 0.61]$, and hence the best clustering balance one can achieve is $0.185$.

 For the purpose of a faster comparison, we randomly select a subsample of size $5000$ from the original datasets and set the number of clusters to $K = 10$.
-The resulting Pareto fronts from the two algorithms are given in Figure~\ref{realDs_pf} (b)-(c).
+The resulting solutions from the five algorithms are given in Figure~\ref{realDs_pf} (b)-(c).
 For both datasets, SAfairKM is able to produce more spread-out Pareto fronts which capture a larger range of balance, and hence provide more complete trade-offs between the two conflicting goals.
 In terms of Pareto front quality (meaning dominance of one over the other), SAfairKM also performs better than VfairKM.
-In fact, we can see from Figure~\ref{realDs_pf} that the Pareto fronts generated by SAfairKM dominate most of the solutions given by VfairKM.
-The Pareto fronts corresponding to $K = 5$ are also given in Figure~\ref{realDS_k5_seed1} of Appendix~\ref{more_realDS}.
-SAfairKM results in a Pareto front of higher spread and slightly lower quality than VfairKM for the Adult dataset, while the Pareto front output from SAfairKM has better spread and higher quality for the Bank dataset.
+In fact, we can see from Figure~\ref{realDs_pf} (b)-(c) that the Pareto fronts generated by SAfairKM dominate most of the solutions given by VfairKM and FairAssign.
+Also, the left end of the Pareto front generated by SAfairKM is much closer to the solution given by~VanillaKM than~VfairKM.
+The Pareto fronts corresponding to $K = 5$ are also given in Figure~\ref{realDS_k5_seed1} of Appendix~\ref{more_synDS_results}.
+Overall, SAfairKM results in a Pareto front of higher spread and slightly lower quality than VfairKM for the Adult dataset, while the Pareto front output from SAfairKM has better spread and higher quality for the Bank dataset.

 \paragraph{Performance in terms of spread and quality of Pareto fronts} SAfairKM is able to generate more spread-out and higher-quality Pareto fronts regardless of the data distribution (see the trade-off results for the four synthetic datasets).
 The robustness partially comes from the list update mechanism which establishes a connection among parallel runs starting from different initial points and pairs $(n_a, n_b)$, and thus helps escape from bad local optima.